SeanTolstoyevski/paket/README.md

   -t string
         The go file to be written for Paket to read.
          When compiling this file, you must import it into your program.
-         It is created as 'package main.' (default "PaketTable.go")
+         It is created as "package main." (default "PaketTable.go")
 ```

 **Warning**: If the key is null, the system randomly generates a key.